TACAMO: History

-A U.S. Navy TACAMO EC-130Q of VQ-4, in 1984.
+A U.S. Navy TACAMO EC-130Q of VQ-4, 1984.

-The acronym was coined in 1961 and the first aircraft modified for TACAMO testing was a Lockheed KC-130 Hercules which in 1962 was fitted with a VLF transmitter and trailing wire antenna to test communications with the fleet ballistic missile submarines (see communication with submarines).
+The acronym was coined in 1961.
+In 1962, the first aircraft modified for TACAMO testing was a Lockheed KC-130 Hercules, fitted with a VLF transmitter and trailing wire antenna to test communications with the fleet ballistic missile submarines (see communication with submarines).

 The Naval Air Development Center developed the required technique of "stalling" the trailing antenna to achieve the long vertical antenna needed.
 The VLF system is currently known as VERDIN (VERy low frequency Digital Information Network).
-The program was expanded in 1966 using modified C-130s designated Lockheed EC-130G/Q carrying a VLF system built by Collins Radio Company.
+In 1966, the program was expanded using modified C-130s designated Lockheed EC-130G/Q, carrying a VLF system built by Collins Radio Company.

-The first two squadrons were established in 1968: VQ-4 initially operated from Naval Air Station Patuxent River, Maryland and VQ-3 was initially formed at NAS Barbers Point, Hawaii before moving to Naval Air Station Agana, Guam, but later returned to NAS Barbers Point.
+In 1968, the first two squadrons were established: VQ-4 initially operated from Naval Air Station Patuxent River, Maryland.
+VQ-3 was formed at NAS Barbers Point, Hawaii before moving to Naval Air Station Agana, Guam, but later returned to NAS Barbers Point.

 The system known as TACAMO (from "take charge and move out") has been operationally deployed in 1969.
 TACAMO consisted of twelve Lockheed EC-130Q aircraft equipped with VLF transmitters using long trailing wire antennas.
-VLF system was repeatedly upgraded to improve signal strength.
+The VLF system was repeatedly upgraded to improve signal strength.

 By 1971, TACAMO IV incorporated a 200 kW transmitter and dual antenna.
 Actual transmission power and capabilities remain classified.
 Airborne ELF was tested but considered infeasible.
-The aircraft were upgraded to the E-6 Mercury beginning in 1990, and the E-6A was upgraded to the dual-role E-6B from 1998.
+Beginning in 1990, the aircraft were upgraded to the E-6 Mercury.
+From 1998, the E-6A was upgraded to the dual-role E-6B.
 With the introduction of the E-6, the Navy also stood up a Fleet Replacement Squadron (FRS), VQ-7, to provide initial training for new Naval Aviators, Naval Flight Officers and enlisted Naval Aircrewmen, and recurrent training for former TACAMO crewmembers returning to aircraft for second and third tours.